encoredev/encore/docs/tutorials/slack-bot.md

 }
 ```

 Let's try it out locally.

-Run it with `encore run` and then call it in another terminal:
+🥐 Start your app with `encore run` and then call it in another terminal:

 ```bash
 $ curl http://localhost:4000/cowsay -d 'text=Eat your greens!'
 {"response_type":"in_channel","text":"Moo!
 Eat your greens!"}
 ```

 Looks great!

-Let's deploy it to the cloud.
+🥐 Next, let's deploy it to the cloud:

 ```bash
 $ git add -A .